Title: Descriptive Review

 Is it Normal, or Not Normal?
 That is the question…

-When it comes to this debate, we actually should give ourselves credit for coming so far in distinguishing all the factors that can change different responses like in pharyngoesophageal opening, transit time, etc. during the swallowing mechanism (and by credit I mean we should be using this info 😉 ).
+When it comes to this debate, we actually should give ourselves credit for coming so far in distinguishing all the factors that can change different responses like in pharyngoesophageal opening, transit time, etc. during the swallowing mechanism.

 But what is normal LVC?
 Well, as Jan Brady understands, nobody really pays as much attention to it in the research world.
-We don’t know yet how things like temperature, age, consistency, etc. affect LVC.
+We don’t know yet how things like temperature, age, consistency, etc. may impact LVC.

 Here’s what we do know so far about normal LVC: